 Output to the terminal uses $^$ notation for the lower control range (c < 32), with the exception of $^$ I, $^$ J and $^$ M. These are considered 'safe' and therefore printed as-is.
+You can disable escaping with texio.setescape(false) in which case you get the normal characters on the console.

-Normalization of the Unicode input can be handled by a macro package during callback processing (this will be explained in section 7.1.2).
+Normalization of the Unicode input can be handled by a macro package during callback processing (this will be explained in section 8.2.14).